sdrobert/scpc/README.md

 The relevant arguments should be stored in a file called `feats.args.txt` in the same folder as `<ckpt>`.

+As mentioned, the pre-trained models we made are stored in a HuggingFace repo.
+They may be downloaded individually via the `huggingface_hub` package

 Information about the pre-trained model, including the number of parameters, downsampling factor, and so on, may be determined via the command